digitranslab/jumpstart/docs/versioned_docs/version-2.8.0/data-sources/grpc.md

 ### Connect the gRPC datasource

-ToolJet requires the following to connect to gRPC servers:
+JumpStart requires the following to connect to gRPC servers:

 - **Server URL**
 - **Authentication type** (None, Basic, Bearer, and API key)